When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. Tuck the left corner

-Pull the left corner of the blanket over your baby’s chest, and tuck it behind their right-hand side, holding their left arm up gently.
+Pull the left corner of the blanket across your baby’s chest.
+Tuck it securely under their right side, just under the armpit.

 4. Pull the bottom of the blanket up